 Maintain a healthy lifestyle and have a healthy BMI before trying to get pregnant.
 Being obese increases risks during pregnancy.
 Also, gaining too much weight suddenly, especially during the first trimester and commencing weeks, is harmful.
 It can also lead to gestational diabetes.
-Check with a dietitian for determining the optimal nutrition during this time so you can benefit from a healthy diet plan (8).
+If required, check with a dietitian for determining the optimal nutrition during this time so you can benefit from a healthy diet plan (8).

 Mild and moderate exercises help you stay active and keep your metabolism high.
 A walk in the park will be good for your health and is refreshing.
 You should avoid heavy and strenuous activities such as back-bends, stretches, and advanced abdominal moves.

 Also, avoid exercises that need you to lie on the back, put pressure on the abdomen and those that lead to overheating and dehydration.
 Consult your doctor before planning to take up yoga, meditation or breathing exercises, or enroll in prenatal workout classes (9).